discord-voice/discord-voice/docs/general/welcome.md

             trackDeaf: true, // It will track users if they are deafen aswell.
             minUserCountToParticipate: 0, // The min amount of users to be in a channel to be tracked.
             maxUserCountToParticipate: 0, // The max amount of users to be in a channel to be tracked.
-            minXPToParticipate: 0, // The min amount of xp needed to be tracked.
+            minXpToParticipate: 0, // The min amount of xp needed to be tracked.
             minLevelToParticipate: 0, // The min level needed to be tracked.
-            maxXPToParticipate: 0, // The max amount of xp needed to be tracked.
+            maxXpToParticipate: 0, // The max amount of xp needed to be tracked.
             maxLevelToParticipate: 0, // The max level needed to be tracked.
             xpAmountToAdd: () => Math.floor(Math.random() * 10) + 1, // The amount of xp to add to the user (This is a function).
             voiceTimeToAdd: () => 1000, // The amount of time in ms to add to the user (This is a function).